 There are many indicators that can be used to assess the potential level of support or resistance.
 However, if price breaks through that level, there is likely to have been a significant change in market conditions, and closing out a position will reduce the risk of further losses.

-Stop-losses can be set just outside of price levels that technical analysis considers to be “normal.”
-For example, this could be below a supporting trend line, as in the GBPUSD chart below.
-Setting a stop-loss below a rising trendline, as demonstrated by the dotted line, will close out a position when the uptrend stalls and a new downtrend forms.
+In the GBPUSD chart below, you can see that the stop-loss may be just below the supporting trend line.
+In this example, setting a stop-loss below a rising trendline, as demonstrated by the dotted line, will close out a position when the uptrend stalls and a new downtrend forms.

 Past performance is not an indication of future results